Darion333/lol/README.md

 ## Tutorial 1 - Using Classification Type Machine Learning to Differentiate Cancerous and Not Cancerous From Eachother
 ### Learning Objectives

-  * Understand various commonly used machine learning models and algorithms and how they are utilized
+  * Understand various commonly used machine learning classification methods and algorithms and how they are utilized
   * Using a known set of cancerous and not cancerous molecules to train a given unknown set

 ### Background